\v{C}ech-Delaunay gradient flow and homology inference for self-maps: Computing the Cech--Delaunay gradient flow

 \subsection{Constructing the Chain Map}

-We now have the necessary prerequisites to construct the chain map.
-Specifically, given a $1$-cycle in $\DelCech{r}{X}$, we are interested in computing its image, which is a $1$-cycle in $\DelCech{s}{X}$, with $r \leq s \leq \lambda r$.
-We begin with the underlying concepts from discrete Morse theory.
+We now have the necessary prerequisites for constructing the chain map.
+Specifically, given a cycle in $\DelCech{r}{X}$, we are interested in computing its image, which is a cycle in $\DelCech{s}{X}$, with $r \leq s \leq \rho + \lambda r$.
+The construction of the chain map is an application of the discrete Morse theoretic formalism of a discrete gradient flow and the corresponding stabilization map, which we now review.